kmik/LAS.utils/README.md

 # LASutils
-Bazinga!

-A collection of LiDAR processing tools specifically designed to be used with LiDAR data from natural environments.
-Tools written in Java, executed with bash scripts.
+A collection of .las file processing tools specifically designed to be used with point cloud data from forest environments.
+Tools written in Java, executed with scripts.
 Project in progress...

 Currently implemented tools: